 Does it keep?
 2-3 Days in the fridge.
 Don't recommend freezing.

 - Over medium-high heat cook oil and pumpkin seeds (use the seeds from making out Bharta with a Twist recipe), stirring occasionally, until the oil is slightly sizzling and the seeds are golden; 4-5 minutes.
 Strain the seeds through a fine mesh strainer, catching the oil in the bowl to use later.
 Move the seeds to a plate and immediately season with salt and pepper.
 Let cool to the side.
+The Sacha Inchi seeds are already roasted and seasoned, so they will be added later!

 - Prepare an ice bath for your green beans (water with some ice cubes) and boil salted water.
 Working in batches, cook the green beens until bright green and slightly tender; about 2 minutes.
 Use a slotted spoon to transfer the green beans to the ice bath.